-Furthermore, since elemental conversion does not occur in a chemical reaction, this also means that the various constituent elements have a fixed ratio by mass when they belong to a compound.
+Furthermore, since elemental conversion does not occur in a chemical reaction, this also means that the mass ratio of the various constituent elements that make up the compound is always constant.

 Joseph Louis Proust published the law of definite proportions in 1797.

-This law was implicitly recognized in quantitative analysis by other leading chemists in the eighteenth century and was made explicit and confirmed by the French chemist Joseph Louis Proust.
+This law was implicitly recognized in quantitative analyzes by other prominent chemists in the 18th century, and was made explicit and confirmed by the French chemist Joseph Louis Proust.

-Joseph Proust conducted numerous investigations analyzing the composition of a wide variety of chemical compounds.
-With them, he discovered that the mass of each of the chemical elements maintained the same proportion of elements by mass before and after forming the compound.
+Proust carried out numerous investigations analyzing the composition of a wide variety of chemical compounds.
+With them, he discovered that the mass of each of the chemical elements maintained the same proportion before and after forming the compound.

 Proust's law contradicted the conclusions of Claude Louis Berthollet (1748-1822).
-Berthollet believed that the elemental composition of the chemical elements in a compound depended on the formation conditions.
-This discrepancy generated an intense controversy at the beginning of the 19th century.
+Berthollet believed that the compositional relationships of the chemical elements in a compound depended on the conditions of formation.
+This discrepancy generated a strong controversy at the beginning of the 19th century.

-Proust supporters include Thomas Thomson, the English chemist John Dalton, who based Dalton's atomic theory on this law, and the Swedish chemist Jöns Jacob Berzelius.
+Among those who supported Proust were Thomas Thomson, John Dalton, who based Dalton's atomic model on this law, and the Swedish chemist Jöns Jacob Berzelius.

-In 1914, Russian chemist Nikolai Semenovich Kurnakov concluded that Proust's stoichiometric compounds should be considered particular types of phase classes, which he named daltonids after John Dalton.
+In 1914, the Russian chemist Nikolai Semenovich Kurnakov concluded that Proust's stoichiometric compounds should be considered special types of phase classes, which he called daltonides after John Dalton.

-However, intermetallic compounds and some metal oxides are known to change the ratio of component elements within a specific range and are called non-stoichiometric compounds or Beltré compounds.
+However, intermetallic compounds and some metal oxides are also known to change the ratio of the component elements within a certain range, and are called non-stoichiometric compounds or Beltré compounds.

 Proust's law is of utmost importance in chemistry.
 It provides a solid foundation for stoichiometry, which is the study of the quantitative relationships between reactants and products in a chemical reaction.